 Jonathon Reinhardt, University of Arizona in The Canadian Modern Language Review, 2012, 68, 4, 451–457

 Carla Meskill is Professor, Department of Educational Theory and Practice, University at Albany, State University of New York.
-Her research explores new forms of technology use in language education.; Natasha Anthony is Director, International Language Laboratory at Hudson Valley Community College, New York.
+Her research explores new forms of technology use in language education.; Natasha Anthony is Director of the International Language Laboratory and Assistant Professor of Russian at Hudson Valley Community College in New York.
 She teaches Russian face-to-face and online.
 Her research focuses on the use of synchronous and asynchronous oral components in online language teaching.